viesti/home/README.md

 17.00 Doors open (drink and food)
 17.30 Welcome
-17.31 "Clojure in Analytics pipeline at DNA" by Kimmo Koskinen & Ville Niiranen 18.15 Second talk
+17.31 "Clojure in Analytics pipeline at DNA" by Kimmo Koskinen & Juha Niiranen 18.15 Second talk
 19.00 Third talk
 19.30 Sauna for whoever thinks they're a lady